arnold-c/reproducible-research/guideline.md

 - .doc
 - .docx

-A password may or may not be associated with the data file to ensure document security, regardless of whether or not data are sensitive (for information on sensitive vs. non-sensitive data, see “What are ‘sensitive’ and ‘non-sensitive’ data?” below).
+A password may or may not be associated with the data file to ensure document security, regardless of whether or not data is [sensitive](#sensitive-data).

 ## Where should I store data?

 Once you have received your data, you should make a good habit of saving it in a clear and consistent manner.
-Data should be named (see “How do I name files?” below) and saved in several locations.
-At PHO, it is best that you save copies of data on your personal drive (`H:\\`) as well as shared team drives (`I:\\` and/or SharePoint, depending in whether data are sensitive).
-(For information on sensitive vs. non-sensitive data, see “What are ‘sensitive’ and ‘non-sensitive’ data?” below.)
+Data should be [named](#how-to-name-files) and saved in several locations.
+At PHO, it is best that you save copies of data on your personal drive (`H:\\`) as well as shared team drives (`I:\\` and/or SharePoint, depending in whether data are [sensitive](#sensitive-data)).

 It is imperative that one pristine, *untouched copy of the original dataset* remains intact in your `H:\\` drive *and* on at least one of the shared team drives.
 This is in case you need to check or refer back to anything at a later date, or transfer duties to a colleague.

-## What are "sensitive" and "non-sensitive" data?
+## What is sensitive data? <a id = "sensitive-data"></a>

 Sensitive data refer to: